edonnachie/queuer/README.md

 Work in progress
 ----------------

-* Schedule jobs to repeat at regular intervals (separate queue with additional repeat field)
+* Schedule jobs to repeat at regular intervals (separate schedule file with additional repeat field)
-* Specify job dependencies and run jobs in the correct order
-* Test job success
+* Test job success and process queue accordingly